Kazonix207/DiscordTheme/README.md

 # how to install ?
-1.install project
+1. install project

-2.Go to the Vencord Themes section and click Upload Theme.
+2. Go to the Vencord Themes section and click Upload Theme.
 Make sure you import the KazonixThemeDiscord.css file, not any other file.

 # 🎨 Discord Theme
   Windows XP Theme